PGM Adjustable Dress Form System Worldwide Launch market 2017

-PGM Full Line Dress Forms Worldwide
+PGM Industry Grade Full Line Dress Forms System

 PGM Dress Form is a three-dimensional model used for pattern making design and dress style design.
 When making a piece of garment, dressmakers use Dress Forms to work with garment pieces to construct clothes fitted for specific size.
 Dress Form is the requirement for every sewer, so they can fit, drape and make adjustments and alterations tailored for their specific need.
 Education institutions use Dress Forms to teach fashion students the fundamental of pattern making and draping.